laeblab/crispy/README.md

 ### Scoring existing target sequences

-The 'score' command takes a CRISPyR index and a tab separated table and appends the CRISPy score for each row in which the first column contains a target sequence matching the PAM used to create the index:
+The 'score' command can be used to score a set of gRNAs that have been obtained without using CRISPyR.
+It needs an index and a tab separated table and it will append the CRISPy score for each row in which the first column contains a target sequence matching the PAM used to create the index:

     $ crispyr score examples/genome.fasta.crispyr_cas9 examples/targets.tsv
     AATAGCTAGCTAGCTATAAAAGG  2 copy target                      1000
     CAGCTACTAGCTAGTCGATGNGG  2 copy target                      1000
-    CCCCCCCCCCCCCCCCCCCCCGG  not a target at all. should get 0  0
+    CCCCCCCCCCCCCCCCCCCCCAA  not a target at all. should get 0  0

-CRISPyR will only attempt to score target sequences that 1) contains a PAM,
+CRISPyR will only attempt to score target sequences that
+1. contains a PAM,
-2) contains at least 13 bp in addition to the PAM, 3) the 13 bp only consist of nucleotides A, C, G, or T. Invalid target sequences will be assigned the score 'NA'.
+2. contains at least 13 bp in addition to the PAM
+3. the 13 bp only consist of nucleotides A, C, G, or T. Invalid target sequences will be assigned the score 'NA'.

-The input table may (optionally) contain a header, in which case CRISPyR will appends a column named 'Score'.
+The input table may (optional) contain a header, in which case CRISPyR will appends a column named 'Score'.